 How Smart AI-based Knowledge Management Software can boost industrial companies

-Modern manufacturing environments present new challenges for engineering, operation, maintenance, IT and other support teams.
-Without a solid knowledge-based support system, the process suffers from some key limitations that results in manufacturing delays, low product quality, high maintenance and support costs, low system availability and the like, that can cause a huge waste of money.
+The modern manufacturing environment presents new challenges for engineering, operation, maintenance, IT, and other support teams.
+Without a solid knowledge-based support system, the process suffers from some key limitations that result in manufacturing delays, poor quality, high maintenance costs, and the like, which can cause a huge waste of money.
 Some of the challenges are listed below.

 Failures repair time and equipment downtime is too often much longer than anticipated

-Too often failures repair time is much longer than it should, if best-practices based repair procedures were used.
+Too often failures' repair time is much longer than it should if best-practices-based repair procedures were used.
 Failures repair time variation among support team members is huge.
-Sometimes it takes hours for one engineer, while another one can repair exactly the same failure in few minutes.
-Longer repair time usually yields to long equipment downtime, scrap materials and a lot of waste.
+Sometimes it takes hours for one engineer, while another one can repair the same failure in few minutes.
+Longer repair time usually yields to long equipment downtime, scrap materials, and a lot of waste.

 Failure diagnostics consumes most of the repair time